Bielczyk-Maczynska Lab

 Join us!

-We are currently not actively hiring.
-However, feel free to reach out even if there are currently no openings posted for our lab to discuss future opportunities.
+We are actively recruiting, feel free to reach out to discuss job opportunities.
 In addition, the current listings for jobs at the Hormel Institute can be found here.
 Jobs at the University of Minnesota can be found here.
+There are a lot of internship opportunities at the Hormel Institute, including for undergraduates (STEP, SURE) and postbacs (PACE).

 Connect